zlatozar/EofFP/README.md

 ## Book

-This directory contains F# code samples related to the book _"Elements of Functional Programming"_ by **Chris Reade**
+Contains F# code samples related to the book _"Elements of Functional Programming"_ by **Chris Reade**

-NOTE: As introduction book _"Functional Programming Using Standard ML"_
+NOTE: As introduction book use _"Functional Programming Using Standard ML"_
       by Ake Wikstrom